learnk8s/learnk8s.io/src/custom-authentication/content.md

 If you want, you can repeat the request with an invalid token, such as `alice:wrongpassword` — in that case, the returned TokenReview object should have an empty Status field, indicating that the verification of the token failed.

-All of that indicates that your webhook token authentication service works as expected.

-_It is ready to be used by Kubernetes!_
+_All of that indicates that your webhook token authentication service works as expected and is ready to be used by Kubernetes!_

-The next step is to create the Kubernetes cluster.

 ## Creating the Kubernetes cluster